Bright, indirect light and regular water:

 This striking succulent is an ideal specimen plant for containers.
 Multiple fire-red stems, resemble small pencils or sticks.
 Red stems show shades of pink, orange or yellow and color is more vivid during the cooler months and when grown in bright sun.
 Can grow to 8' tall, but is also easily kept to a smaller size through regular pruning.

 Epipremnum aureum 'Aureum'

 These plants grow in a wide range of environments, in bright indirect light as well as low light and with most watering conditions.
-A great addition to you bathroom or office because they're so easy to keep alive and they clean the air.
+A great addition to home or office because they're so easy to keep alive and they clean the air.
 Evergreen vine to 13', trailing or climbing.
 Native to French Polynesia.

 Haworthia venosa subsp. tessellata